Indoor combustion in New Zealand homes: health effects and costs

 Methodology

-- Reviewed the domestic and international evidence to determine how much incremental annual indoor air pollution was associated with each device — NO2 for natural gas, and PM2.5 for wood burners.
+• A review of domestic and international evidence to determine how much incremental annual indoor air pollution was associated with each device — NO2 for gas stoves, and PM2.5 for wood burners.

-- Converted this health harm into economic (social) and fiscal (health system and restricted activity day) costs.
-Social costs are driven by the Treasury estimates for the value of a statistical life, while fiscal costs are driven by the cost of hospitalisations and treatment, and restricted activity.
+• Calculation of the economic (social) and fiscal (health system and restricted activity day) costs associated with the health impacts.
+Social costs are driven by the Treasury estimates for the value of a statistical life, while fiscal costs are driven by the cost of hospitalisations and treatment, and restricted activity due to illness.

 Considerations